chrishanyu/collab-canvas/README.md

    - Copy the Firebase configuration

 4. **Configure environment variables**
-   - Copy `.env.example` to `.env.local`
+   - Create a `.env` file in the root directory
      ```bash
-     cp .env.example .env.local
+     touch .env
      ```
-   - Fill in your Firebase configuration values in `.env.local`:
+   - Fill in your Firebase configuration values in `.env`:
      ```
      VITE_FIREBASE_API_KEY=your_api_key
      VITE_FIREBASE_AUTH_DOMAIN=your_project.firebaseapp.com